5 ways to reduce diesel emissions ahead of an MOT check

 At National Tyres and Autocare, we offer a number of servicing packages.
-These packages range from an Express Service, an Interim Service and also a Full Service.
+These packages range from an Oil and Filter Service, an Interim Service and also a Full Service.
 All of the servicing packages provided at your local National Tyres and Autocare branch are not only beneficial for the general maintenance of your car, but these can also help pass the MOT emissions test.

 Use premium fuel

 Premium fuel is more expensive than your standard diesel however it does an excellent job in reducing diesel emissions.
 Premium fuel has fewer chemicals which helps your car’s engine run smoothly.
 With standard diesel, the added chemicals can result in an increase of soot which would clog up your diesel particulate filter.
 To find out ways to save money on fuel, please click on the related article below.